Toby70b/GoTodoApp/README.md

 }
 ```

 The API supports GET, POST, PUT and DELETE functionality.
-As this is a simple program validation is kept to a minimum.
+As this is a simple web app, validation is kept to a minimum and should be no means be treated as production-ready.

 As utilizing a real DB service wasn't the purpose of the project the API uses an in-memory DB.